Can You Use an Oven Cleaner on a Self-Cleaning Oven?

 Step 2: Clean with a Damp Cloth and Dish Soap

 Take a scrubbing sponge or a clean cloth, and dampen it with some mild soapy water.
 The soap should break down the chemical cleaner without leaving traces of residue, and is safe to use in small amounts.
 Scrub away any residue.

 Take a clean cloth or towel, and dampen it with plain water.
 This will remove any remaining harsh chemicals, and strip away remaining dish soap solution.
 Go over the walls and door of your oven, as well as the heating elements, being careful not to soak these components.

 Step 4: Let Dry, then Activate the Self-cleaning Cycle

 Let the oven dry completely by leaving the oven door open.
 Facing a fan towards the oven will help dry the interior faster, but this is unnecessary.
 Once the oven is dry, you may activate the self-cleaning mode for a clean oven without the elbow grease!

 Need a hassle-free cleaning service?
 Luce Home is your partner in all things home maintenance.
 Keep your living space sparkling clean inside and out with our wide range of cleaning services suitable for any home!

-Contact us today, and let's get started on your home cleaning with our part time maid!
+Contact us today, and let's get started on your home cleaning in Singapore with our part time maid!